Oxore/tetris-csfml/README.md

 This is unfinished tetris project written in pure C with CSFML library.
 It is under development.
 Basically I am learning some techniques and patterns for C and trying to use them here.

+Archived, because it no longer serves it's purpose.
+I have already learned C to the level I wanted and I don't want to develop this Tetris in C anymore.
+I'm done.
+I wanted to see how far can I go with it and it's this far.
+And one of the most significant part of why I abandon this project is multiplatform build support.
+I wanted it to be available for my friends on Windows and OSX without need for thinking about dependency management - just pull binaries from CI that have everything linked statically.
+And it is hard for me to maintain builds of this project for any platform except GNU/Linux.

 ![Main menu](https://i.imgur.com/kOKz2Qk.png "Main menu")

 ![In game](https://i.imgur.com/UmZGEOD.png "In game")